DavesCodeMusings/school-coding-lab/docs/identify_rpi.md

-# Identifying the Raspberry Pi Model Number
+# How to Identify the Raspberry Pi Model Number
 Somebody found out you're doing a Raspberry Pi lab.
 They know a guy, who knows a kid, who's got a drawer full of old Pis at home.
 Those Pis are now in a box and it's sitting on your desk.

 As you begin to question the life choices that led you here, you might be wondering, _Is that box of Pis even any good?_